kasperdokter/cvp18/README.md

 - You can hand in electronically via liacscvp2018@gmail.com

 ## Teachers
-- Kasper Dokter, Lecturer
+- Kasper Dokter: Lecturer
-- Alec Flesher-Clark, Teaching Assistant
+- Alec Flesher-Clark and Samuel Meyer: Teaching Assistants

 ## Grading
 The final grade is calculated from the following: